jetstream-cloud/js2docs/docs/general/k8smanage.md

 # Managing your application with Kubernetes

+To manage applications with Kubernetes we use the `apply` command.
+This command requires a file or directory of files.
+When run, the apply command makes the state of the Kubernetes cluster match the state defined in the file/s.

 Using the Kubernetes CLI, (Kubectl), we can create objects such as Pods, Deployments. etc. by providing a yaml file for that object.

 <span style="color:darkred">***This page is under construction***</span>